perriera/for_interfaces/vsc/README.md

 ### Wish Case
 Installation on Visual Studio Code (VSC) for each modern operating systems (Linux, OSX, Windows) has been made possible here: [Download Visual Studio Code](https://code.visualstudio.com/download).
 However, in the case where Linux is text/console only then remote access (via SSH) is actually a preferred method of interacting with the Linux instance, (see *Alternate Case* below).

+- Install VSC using instructions provided on the website
+- Once installed open a Terminal box:

+        code .

+    See *Resume/Next* steps below ...

 1. To try your own hand at installing VSC go here: [Download Visual Studio Code](https://code.visualstudio.com/download)

 ### Alternate Case